Guandimiao: Structures

 The layout of the Guandimiao village was described by researchers as "basic, if informal".
 Most houses and around half of the village's kilns are in the northwestern portion of the excavation.
-Graves, kilns, and sacrificial pits are scattered across the village.
+Many graves, kilns, and sacrificial pits are scattered across the village.
 A cluster of kilns sits adjacent to a large cemetery in the northeast of the site, while another cluster of tombs and sacrificial pits are in a possible sacrificial area in the southwest.
-Over a thousand pits were dug at the site, mainly for storage and waste disposal, although some were likely used for clay preparation and sacrifice.
+Well over a thousand pits were dug at the site, mainly for storage and waste disposal, although some were likely used for clay preparation, and at least 17 for sacrifice.

 Houses

 Residences at Guandimiao took the form of pit-houses.
-There were 23 in total, all built around small rectangular or circular pits, ranging from 5-7 m2 in area, each with a central hearth in the form of a sunken fire pit.
+There were 22 in total, all built around small rectangular or circular pits, ranging from 5-7 m2 in area, each with a central hearth in the form of a sunken fire pit.
 Their extremely small size restricted them to around five inhabitants, likely restricted to only cooking meals, eating and sleeping within the cramped houses.
 The southern side of each dwelling had a stairway or ramp structure leading up to ground level.
 No information on the composition of the roof or superstructural elements was found, although some houses contained rows of postholes.
 Most of the pit-houses' floors were so damaged as to render it impossible to verify whether they originally contained postholes.